littlstar/littlstar.github.io/content-guide.md

 ##### Banners

 Banners are an important component of the Littlstar interface, and expression of your content's identity.
 A banner is a great way to properly brand and promote your video on our platform.
-Banners are **suggested** if you would like your video to be **featured** and **required** if you would like your video to be **sponsored**.
+Banners are **suggested** if you would like your video to be [featured](#sponsored-vs-featured) and **required** if you would like your video to be [sponsored](#sponsored-vs-featured).
 Littlstar banner sizes are 1920x1080px and must be submitted as a .jpg or .png under 1MB to be approved.
-Please [email](mailto:content@littlstar.com?subject=VIdeo%20Banner%20Request) us your banner and be sure to reference your account username and include a link to your video; one of our team members will notify you when the banner has been approved and applied.
+Please [email](mailto:content@littlstar.com?subject=Video%20Banner%20Request) us your banner and be sure to reference your account username and include a link to your video; one of our team members will notify you when the banner has been approved and applied.
 Please download our [banner guideline](http://media.littlstar.com/littlstar-banner-guideline.pdf) and formatted PSD [template](http://media.littlstar.com/littlstar-banner-template.psd) to help create the best banner for your video.

 *Please note: We are working on an automated system that will allow you to apply and replace a banner whenever you wish.*